Romanian architecture: Postwar Modernism (1960-1980)

+There are millions of people who in the 1950s, 1960s and 1970s had gone through urbanization.
+They are taken haphazardly from villages and forced to work in factories.
+They'd live in a flat for the first time in their lives.
+Had a fridge for the first time.
+Had a TV and a radio for the first time.
 Prior to the mid-1970s, Bucharest, as most other cities, was developed by expanding the city, especially towards the south, east, and west.

-High density dormitory neighbourhoods were built at the outskirts of the city.
+High density dormitory neighbourhoods were built at the outskirts of cities.
 Due to these expansions, suburban villages and commune were administratively annexed by big cities.
 For example, in the case of Bucharest, during the 1950s, 1960s and 1970s, the Obor, Pantelimon, Berceni, Bucureștii Noi, Giurgiului, and Titan areas were newly incorporated into the city.

+Contrary to the principle of equality that the Communist regime promoted, the collective housing projects from the period had different qualities.
+Some were designed to cram in as many people as possible, while others had large apartments for the ruling elite.

-The Systematizations and Postmodernism (1977–1990 )
+The Systematizations and Postmodernism (1977–1990)

 Nationalism, characterizing the last stage of Romanian communism, did not extend to contemporary Romanian architecture.
 Romanian Systematization was the program of urban planning carried out under the communist regime of Nicolae Ceauşescu (r.
 1965–1989), after his 1971 visit to North Korea and China.
 It forced projects, designed with an architecture of pre-fab technology, that resulted in the construction of high density dormitory neighborhoods, with huge housing blocks of numerous eight to ten-story buildings housing flats, that leveled core district cityscapes.
 The fast urban growth respected neither traditional rural values nor a positive ethic of urbanism.